-One of Vietnam’s most important ports, you’d be sort of forgiven for overlooking Da Nang were you travelling around the country.
+One of Vietnam’s most important ports, you’d be sort of forgiven for overlooking Da Nang were you traveling around the country.
 That’d be a mistake.
-It used to have a reputation as a bit of a provincial backwater, a blot on the route between Hanoi in the north and Ho Chi Minh City in the south
+It used to have a reputation as a bit of a provincial backwater, a blot on the route between Hanoi in the north and Ho Chi Minh City in the south.

 And sure, there’s more and more going on these days, with quality restaurants and clubs springing up all over the place.
 These shouldn’t be your main reasons to go, however.

 The city boasts around 30km of coastline, and more once you leave its immediate environs.
 The most famous beach is probably My Khe, widely considered to be the most picturesque beach in the whole country.
 Twenty miles of white sand and blue sea once provided a blissful escape for US soldiers during the Vietnam war, but now welcomes tourists from all over the world.